Quantum key distribution

 undermine the in-principle security promised by QKD, but only a very

-moderate bandwith for the classical protocol parts.
+moderate bandwidth for the classical protocol parts.

 Hardware